President - Barbara Hodel

 Steph started training dogs professionally in 2000 in partnership in partnership with TASK Dog Training in Cessnock, NSW.
 She also taught classes on a voluntary basis at Cessnock Dog Club, and after moving to Maitland was Chief Instructor at Telarah Dog Training for almost three years.

 Steph’s latest passion is canine Nosework.
-She is currently on her way to becoming a Certified Nose Work Instructor through the National Association of Canine Scent Work.
+She is a Certified Nose Work Instructor through the National Association of Canine Scent Work.
 She currently teaches nose work classes with the K9 Scentral partnership.

 Steph was the inaugural President of PPGA and after stepping down from that role has been an invaluable member of the committee taking on numerous other responsibilities.